ramitmittal/sorted-firefox/README.md

 ### Meta
 * Distributed under GNU GPLv3.
 See **LICENSE** for more information.
 * Inspired by [The Sorting Hat](https://www.pottermore.com/explore-the-story/the-sorting-hat).
 * Contributions and suggestions are welcome.
-Please consider opening an issue or submitting a pull requests.
+Please consider opening an issue or submitting a pull request.